garyk295/madridapiclab2/index.md

 6.Click on the 'All APIs' buton on the top left to return back to the main screen.

-### 2.3 Creating the oAuth provider
+### 2.3 Creating the oAuth 2.0 provider
-This part of the lab will walk you through the steps required to secure the payments API using oAuth.

-   - a.
-POST / payments – this operation is secured with a client secret and ID only since it only reserves the payment (i.e. places it in a pending state).

-   - b.
-POST payments/{id}/execute – this operation is secured with oAuth 2.0 (since it’s the operation which executes the payment and finalises the financial transition).
+This section will guide you through the creation and configuration of the oAuth 2.0 provider.
+The oAuth 2.0 provider will use the 'Access Code' flow and will use a redirect to the Authentication and Authorization Server of the financial institution to confirm the users identify and allow them to confirm they want to allow the third party to make payments on their behalf.

 1. Click on ‘Add’ and select ‘OAuth 2.0 Provider API’.